shiowwj/trello-like-app/README.md

 	- add a column,
 	- modify a column,
 	- delete a column,
-	- search for any keyword presents on one or multiple cards and the view shall update without reloading the whole page,
+	- search for any keywords presents on one or multiple cards.
+The view shall update without reloading the whole page,
 	- Drag and drop a card from one column to another,
 	- Click on a card to see its description:
-		- The description should be in the same view and extend the container,
+		- The description should be in the same view and extend the card container,
 		- It should not open another page or popup/popin.
-6. Cards and columns should be unique.
+6. Cards and columns should be unique (i.e we should not see 2 cards or 2 columns with the same title).
 7. Explain in simple words how to install and run your project within your README file.
-8. Send the link to your github repository for reviewing at [tgcorbeaux@maltem.com](mailto:tgcorbeaux@maltem.com).
+8. Send the link of your github repository for reviewing to [tgcorbeaux@maltem.com](mailto:tgcorbeaux@maltem.com).

 ##### Remarks
 Feel free to add everything you think meaningful to your application as long as the above requirements are done.
+In addition and for helping you starting this assessment:
+	- This is not compulsory to make a cross-platforms app,
+	- You might want to use Chrome for your development as it supports natively web components and their dependencies.

 ### Specification